 - International students and domestic students from universities across the U.S. and around the world.

 The MAcc program provides students the flexibility to tailor the program to meet their schedule.
-We admit students both fall and spring semesters and graduate students fall, spring and summer semesters.
+We admit students in the fall, spring, and summer semesters and graduate students fall, spring, and summer semesters.